ianabc/callysto-website/content/contributions/_index.md

 ---
 We would like to express our sincere gratitude to everyone who contributed to the Callysto project.
 Their collective efforts have been instrumental in reaching the project's goals.

+Special thanks go to the non-profit organizations <a href="https://www.cybera.ca">Cybera</a> and the <a href="https://www.pims.math.ca/">Pacific Institute for the Mathematical Sciences (PIMS)</a> for their dedicated facilitation of the program since its launch in 2017 until 2024.
+Additionally, we are grateful for the generous funding from the national CanCode program, which has been essential to the success and impact of Callysto over the years.

 <b>Dr. Byron Chu</b><br>
 Callysto Project Manager
 Data Scientist, Cybera